MaxRondelli/Human-Activity-Recognition-with-LSTM-on-M5Stack/README.md

 # Human Activity Recognition with LSTM on M5Stack
-This project implements human activity recognition using a Long Short-Term Memory (LSTM) neural network on an M5Stack Gray device.
+This project implements Human Activity Recognition (HAR) using a Long Short-Term Memory (LSTM) neural network on an M5Stack Gray device.
 The model is trained on the UCI Human Activity Recognition dataset and deployed on the M5Stack for real-time inference using its built-in IMU sensor.

 ## Installation
 1. Clone this repository: